On quantizations of complex contact manifolds: Microdifferential algebroids on contact manifolds

 where the last isomorphism follows from the fact that every global holomorphic form on $Y$ is closed.

-For Fano manifolds the previous classification becomes very simple.
-Recall that a Fano manifold is a compact complex manifold such that the dual of the canonical line bundle is ample.
+For contact Fano manifolds the previous classification becomes very simple.
+Recall that a Fano manifold is a compact complex manifold such that the dual of the canonical bundle is ample.

 \begin{proposition} Let $Y$ be connected and Fano of $\dim Y \geq 3$. \begin{itemize} \item[(i)] If $b_2(Y) \geq 2$, then